hasura/graphql-engine/docs/graphql/manual/deployment/heroku/updating.rst

 Let's say your Heroku app is called ``hasura-heroku`` and is running on ``https://hasura-heroku.herokuapp.com``.

-Use the `Heroku CLI <https://devcenter.heroku.com/articles/heroku-cli>`_ to configure the git repo you cloned in Step 1 to be able to push to this app.
+Go to the repo folder you just downloaded, use the `Heroku CLI <https://devcenter.heroku.com/articles/heroku-cli>`_ to configure the git repo you cloned in Step 1 to be able to push to this app.

 .. code-block:: bash